OneCodeApS/Onecodebase/UPDATE-BEHIND-APPS01.md

 ```

 This brings in the new migration files under `postgres/migrations/` and any updated `docker-compose.yml`.

+> If this aborts complaining about `caddy/Caddyfile`, you've hit the `skip-worktree` conflict — resolve it per [When an upgrade changes the bundled Caddyfile](#when-an-upgrade-changes-the-bundled-caddyfile), then continue here.

 ### 3. Add new env vars